 Online mattress retailers tend to offer more generous return policies than traditional, showroom retailers.
 It is not uncommon for online retailers to offer a money-back guarantee, and some may also pay return shipping fees.
 While online retailers may be more generous with their return policies, getting the mattress back to them can often be more of a hassle than what is the case with showroom retailers.

 When you return a mattress to a showroom retailer, they often send out their own truck and simply take the mattress out of your home.
 But when you return a mattress to an online retailer, the shipping method is usually FedEx or UPS.
 This means that your mattress will need to be prepared for shipping by you which may include wrapping and or boxing the mattress.
 Depending on the retailer's policy, you may also have to physically take the mattress yourself to a shipping store as opposed to the mattress being picked up at your home.
 Finally, if the mattress is dirtied or damaged during return shipping, the online retailer may not give you a full refund.

 It is not uncommon for people who bought online to not return a mattress they are dissatisfied with because of the return shipping hassle involved.

 Learn more about buying a mattress online.

 – While some mattress retailers permit exchanges at no cost, most charge a $50-$500 exchange / restocking fee, which may or may not include a redelivery fee.

-– Some retailers require that you keep your mattress for a certain amount of time, such as 30 days, before you are eligible to return it.
+– An increasing number of retailers require that you keep your mattress for a certain amount of time, such as 30 days, before you are eligible to return it.

 – While online retailers may tend to have more generous return policies, getting the mattress back to them can be a hassle.